MaxOhn/rosu-pp-js/README.md

 The `calculate` function will provide you a **list of objects**, one for each score you specified parameters for.
 The exact structure of the contained objects depends on the mode of the map.

-In the following code block fields will be denoted with O/T/C/M for osu!standard, taiko, catch the beat, and mania.
+In the following code block, fields will be denoted with O/T/C/M for osu!standard, taiko, catch the beat, and mania.
 If a field is denoted with a mode, that field is guaranteed to be included in the object for maps of that mode, otherwise it is omitted.

 ```js
 {